Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 ### -Translations:

 Note: Translations not compatible with Confix.
-Russian includes it's own Confix version TD
+A Russian port of Confix is currently in development.

 If you install a translation, Confix will not be.